 Surgery Appointment

 Date: Arrival Time:

-Pre- and Post-Operative Appointments Pre-operative physical exam with your primary care provider before surgery.
+Pre- and Post-Operative Appointments

+Pre-operative physical exam with your primary care provider before surgery.

 Date: Time:

 Provider: Location:

-You will likely have blood tests and possibly an EKG.
-Your doctor will talk with you about health issues, such as diabetes and high blood pressure, which need to be controlled before surgery.
+You will likely have lab and blood tests.
+A chest x-ray and an ECG (electrocardiogram) may also be ordered.

+Your doctor will talk with you about health problems, such as diabetes and high blood pressure, which need to be controlled before surgery.

 Discuss medications and supplements that should be stopped.

 Work with your doctor to clear up any infections before surgery.
 Doing so helps ensure a better recovery.

 Staff at St. Croix Health will call to schedule your initial Physical Therapy (PT) visit.
 If you need to make changes, please call 715.483.0265 or 800.828.3627.

 Post-operative appointments with your surgeon or assistant after your surgery.

-3 -week appointment Date: Time:
+3 -week appointment Date: Time: Time:

 Provider: Location:

 G -week appointment Date: Time: Time:

 Provider: Location:

+2